gkorikar/FreeLab/Readme.txt

 **********FreeLab********

-FreeLab is a full stack application being developed for high level intion with hardware.
+FreeLab is a full stack application being developed for high level interaction with hardware.
 The application consistes of the interpreter and the device drivers needed for harware interaction.